Go directly to product information

 • 100% pepper berries from the Piper nigrum var karimunda x panniyur

-• protected by Indian GI (Geographical Protection) tag
+• protected by Indian GI (Geographical Protection) label

 Assortment

-• available in glass, stand-up pouch and test tube of 10 ml
+• available in glass, stand-up pouch and test tube from 10 ml

 • larger quantities on request